ColleSerre/ColleSerre/README.md

 4. Write a battery level app using ubersicht and Web Bluetooth for macOS (not possible using Web Bluetooth as earphones aren't BLE)

-5. "message in a bottle" for Twitter => done but not published ✔️
+5. message in a bottle for Twitter => done but not published ✔️

 6. Buy NFC tag and store resume/blog/portfolio on it ✔️

-7. "no one/someone with a bangle js has been here" app for my watch
+7. no one/someone with a bangle js has been here app for my watch

 8. An app that locates nearby thrift shops (will get popular with tiktok white girls)